 Some of the things to do in Cusco include visiting the Plaza de Armas and touring the Sacred Valley of the Incas.
 Visiting the Temple of Sacsayhuaman, and exploring the Machu Picchu ruins are an absolute must.
 Cusco is also home to a variety of festivals and cultural events throughout the year.

-Keep in mind the best time to visit Cusco and Machu Picchu for hiking activities is during the dry season, which runs from April to October.
+Keep in mind the best time to travel to Cusco and Machu Picchu for hiking activities is during the dry season, which runs from April to October.
 This is the time of year when there is the least amount of rainfall, and the temperatures are more moderate.
 It is also the busiest time of year for tourism, so it is important to book your Machu Picchu tickets and Hotel accommodation in advance.

-What Kind of Tour Activities does Machu Picchu & Cusco City offer?
+What Kind of Tour Activities Does Machu Picchu & Cusco City offer?

 Cusco City offers a variety of tour activities, including: